-Although sources state that only 10 percent of the populationOpens in a new tab. have tonsil stones, they may remain hidden or unreported, making the percentage more likely to be far higher.
+Although sources state that only 10 percent of the population have tonsil stones, they may remain hidden or unreported, making the percentage more likely to be far higher.
 While there are several contributing factors in the formation of tonsil stones, people often overlook alcohol as a primary cause.

 Alcohol affects the formation of tonsil stones by disturbing the oral microbiome, increasing biofilm formation, and lowering bacterial diversity.
 Alcohol also causes dry mouth which enhances debris collection inside the tonsil crypts.
 Alcohol abuse may lead to poor diet and negligence of dental health too.